pmitros/Science-Fallacies/review.md

 Consider:
 * If you've published articles, what has your experience with the peer review process been?
 * What incentives does academia give reviewers to do a good job?
-* What pressures are there on acadamics' time?
+What pressures are there on acadamics' time?
+Will academics who spend a lot of time on reviews get acadamic jobs?
+Tenure?
+* Consider three otherwise identical academics: (1) One does careful work, free of errors (2) One does sloppy work with many accidental errors (3) One occasionally fakes results.
+Who is more likely to be selected for acadamic jobs?
+For tenure?
+* Does this process result in good science?
+If not, how would you improve on it?
+Consider the incentives of academics, university administrators, conference organizers, reviewers, and other participants in the system.

 For people unfamiliar with the review process, I attach a sample set of reviews from a paper about deployment of a MOOC recommender system